iamebuka/cartjs/README.md

 A simple javascript cart library

-This is a fully customizable javascript library that can be used for single page application it enables you create carts, add, remove items from carts and clear apps.
+This is a light weight javascript library that can be used for single page application it enables you create carts, add, remove items from carts and clear apps.